Skip to main content

 2. An LLM analyzes conversations to extract meaningful knowledge

-3. Structured knowledge gets stored in memvergeprofile with vector embeddings
+3. Structured knowledge gets stored into the prof table with vector embeddings

 4. The citations table links each piece of knowledge back to its source conversations